Navigating the Supply Chain of Thulium

 Firstly, the rarity and cost of extraction make thulium expensive, limiting its use to applications where its unique properties are indispensable.
 This high cost also makes the market susceptible to fluctuations, as alternative materials or technologies can displace thulium if they become more economically viable.

-READ: What is Samarium used for in everyday life
+READ: What is Scandium used in?

 Secondly, the concentration of supply in a few countries, particularly China, introduces geopolitical risks.
 Trade tensions or export restrictions can lead to supply shortages, driving up prices and disrupting industries dependent on thulium.
 This vulnerability has led to increased interest in finding alternative sources or recycling thulium from used products.